eco friendly pest control

 The Need for Sustainable Pest Control in India

-Being one of the largest agricultural producers in the world, India has an abundance of agriculture for food security and economic status.
+India is one of the largest agricultural producers in the world.
+As a result, it has an abundance of agriculture that supports both food security and economic growth.
 But insect pests are a full-fledged threat to crop yield, inflicting great monetary losses, thereby enhancing food deficiency.
 Chemical pesticides have been the most common way to control the insect from time immemorial; however, uncontrolled and unqualified use of chemicals has led to environmental and health problems.
 Soil erosion, water contamination, and demise of beneficials like bees and butterflies have raised tremendous concern, while latest excessiveness on chemical usage has resulted in the ineffectiveness of the traditional pest control methods due to the resistance build-up in the affected pest-populations.
 Farmers often get caught in a spiral trying to grow these pesticides themselves, thus, incurring high costs for low returns.
 To top this, pesticide residues in food have also raised a red flag on public health, contributing an alarming share to various diseases and long-term health risks.
 Hence, lasting insect control is a set up in favour of natural and environmentally friendly insect pest control methods not to be traded-off with soil health, biodiversity, or any other human welfare.

 Environmentally friendly insect control methods